viamrobotics/docs/docs/components/input-controller/_index.md

 - A power supply cable or batteries for the input device and the robot.
 - A component that you can direct the input to control, like an [arm](/components/arm/) or [motor](/components/motor/).

-## Configuration
+## Supported Models

-Configuration depends on the `model` of your device.
+To use your input controller with Viam, check whether one of the following [built-in models](#built-in-models) supports your input controller.

+{{< readfile "/static/include/create-your-own-mr.md" >}}

+### Built-in models

-For configuration information, click on one of the following models:
+For configuration information, click on the model name:

 <!-- prettier-ignore -->
 | Model | Description |